mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Today we are riddled with Google Pay and Apple Pay if we allow these technologies to be the only solution to processing cards very difficult to untangle monopolies will be created.

-Card companies will provide a directory of issuing banks based on the card number.
+Card companies will provide a directory of issuing banks based on the card number at the federal reserve.

 When adding a card, the wallet will contact the issuing bank where a authorization key will be provided for the card.